-Remember these three words and a number: Gen Ed, Major, 120 Completing each of these requirements will keep you on track to graduate – and the easiest way to reach 120 credits in four years without summer classes is to take 15 credits each semester
+- Remember these words and a number: General Education, Major, 120 Completing each of these requirements will keep you on track to graduate – and the easiest way to reach 120 credits in four years without summer classes is to take 15 credits each semester

-When you see the President on campus – and you probably will, say “hi” – and here’s a protocol tip: remember to call her President Carriuolo or Dr. Carriuolo.
-Remember your peer counselor – he or she will be a great resource for you
+- Remember your peer counselor – he or she will be a great resource for you